beforesemicolon/web-component/doc/properties.md

 document.body.appendChild(new CounterWidget())
 ```

-That means that you should always re-assign to get the automatic update but in case you still
-need to do the update, you can use the **Not Recommended** `forceUpdate` method.

 #### forceUpdate
 The `forceUpdate` is a NOT recommended way to force the component DOM Nodes to be updated.